Mastering the Best Apple Pie

 It Starts with the Crust

-Double Crust vs Crumb Crust
+Double Crust vs. Crumb Crust

 How to Make a Double Pie Crust

-The double crust for this pie is all about the flakiness!
+The double crust for this pie is all about the flakiness.
 You want to be very gentle when working with your crust to avoid creating a tough pastry.
 This will give you the perfect structure for the filling of your apple pie.

 The best apple pie crust, in my opinion, is a slightly salty crust with mostly butter and a little bit of shortening for extra flakiness.
 The butter helps the crust literally melt in your mouth and the saltiness balances out the sweetness of the filling.
-Watch the video below to see exactly how to make the perfect pie crust.

-Best Apples for Apple Pie
+The Best Apples for Apple Pie

-In preparation for this recipe, I actually took a day to test a wide variety of apples to see how well they worked for apple pie filling.
+In preparation for this recipe, I actually took a day to test a wide variety of apples to see how well they work for apple pie filling.
 To see my apple testing results, check out my Best Apples for Apple Pie article.

 Pie Apple Varieties